Sima Jiong: As regent

-After death
+Posthumous developments

+After Sima Jiong was killed, Sima Gan cried bitterly and told those around him, "The Sima clan is waning; only this child is the most capable.
+Now that he has died, the Sima clan is in peril!"
 In 305, Sima Jiong's accomplishments were remembered, and his sons were released; Sima Chao was created a minor prince.
-After Emperor Huai became emperor, he further restored most of Sima Jiong's titles and awarded him a posthumous name.
-When Emperor Huai was later captured by Han Zhao's emperor Liu Cong, Sima Jiong's sons were captured and executed by Han Zhao forces, and Sima Jiong was left without descendants.
+After Emperor Huai became emperor in January 307, he further restored most of Sima Jiong's titles and awarded him a posthumous name.
+When Emperor Huai was later captured by Han-Zhao's emperor Liu Cong during the Disaster of Yongjia, Sima Jiong's sons were captured and executed by Han-Zhao forces, and Sima Jiong was left without descendants.